brinkmanlab/psortb_commandline_docker/README.md

 ```

-### Running a PSORTm analysis
+### Running a PSORTb analysis
 Once the Docker image has been installed, run PSORTb like this:
 ```
 % cd psortb_commandline_docker
 % ./psortb -h
 ```

-Warning: Users of this psortm app must have admin rights to run
+Warning: Users of this psortb app must have admin rights to run
 docker commands.
 Either that or an administrator must give you
 access to run "docker run" commands.